 - Canvas doesn’t have to be framed under glass like works created on an illustration board.

-(*) Available at automotive paint supply shops or auto parts stores
+(*) Usually available at automotive paint supply shops or auto parts stores.

 Step One — Applying Gesso